 Disadvantages of JIT

 One major disadvantage of this inventory management system is that it could lead to potential supply chain disruptions.
 For instance, if one of the suppliers fails to deliver the raw materials as per the schedule, it would impact the complete production line.
-This will install the production, resulting in late delivery, or even order cancellation.
+This will install the production, resulting in late delivery or even canceling orders.

 Another disadvantage of JIT is that the manufacturers have no margin to make errors.
-Any wrong move, such as in predicting the demand, instructing the supplier, would lead to significant losses.
+Any wrong move, such as predicting the demand, or instructing the supplier, would lead to significant losses.

-One more drawback of JIT is that the company is unable to meet any unexpected order from a customer.
-Also, it could result in lower profits, in case the cost of raw material rises as the company won’t have time to renegotiate with the current supplier or look for another supplier.
+One more drawback of JIT is that the company is unable to meet any unexpected orders from a customer.
+Also, it could result in lower profits in case the cost of raw materials rises as the company won’t have time to renegotiate with the current supplier or look for another supplier.

 Are You Ready for JIT?

 If you are planning to implement JIT in your organization, you will have to make thorough preparations.
-However, even before those preparations, you will have to make sure that if your company is prepared to implement JIT.
+However, even before those preparations, you will have to ensure that your company is prepared to implement JIT.
 To know this, you will have to ask yourself a few questions.
 These are;

 - The products that you offer, can you produce them in a short period of time?